mohammadmrida/mohammadmrida/README.md

 ### 💬 I am a Business Analyst with expertise in Data Analysis, Process Development and Problem Solving.
 I help organisations, small or large, to analyse their data and understand the business status, patern and market trends.

-### 🌱 I’m continiously learning new tools and techniques to do more complex anaylisis.
+### 🌱 I’m continiously learning new tools and techniques to do more complex analysis.

 Key Skills
 <table class="center">